 The governing body meets its duty of care to older people and continuously improves the safety and quality of the provider's clinical care.

 The provider integrates clinical governance into corporate governance to actively manage and improve the safety and quality of clinical care for older people.

-5.1.1 The governing body:

-- a) sets priorities and strategic directions for safe and quality clinical care and ensures that these are communicated to workers and older people - b) endorses the clinical governance framework - c) monitors the safety and quality of clinical systems and performance. - 5.1.2 The provider implements the clinical governance framework as part of corporate governance, to drive safety and quality using: - a) feedback and information on experiences of older people, family, carers and workers - b) analysis of clinical safety and quality indicator data, including data from the mandatory Quality Indicator Program - c) contemporary, evidence-based practice. - 5.1.3 The provider implements processes to ensure clinical care is culturally safe, trauma aware and healing informed. - 5.1.4 The provider implements processes to ensure workers providing clinical care are qualified, competent and work within their defined scope of practice or role. - 5.1.5 The provider and health professionals agree on their respective roles, responsibilities and protocols for providing clinical care. - 5.1.6 The provider works towards implementing a digital clinical information system that:

-- a) integrates clinical information into nationally agreed electronic health and aged care digital records - b) supports interoperability using national healthcare and aged care unique identifiers and standard national terminology - c) has processes for workers and others to access information in compliance with legislative requirements.
+- 5.1.1 The governing body: - a) sets priorities and strategic directions for safe and quality clinical care and ensures that these are communicated to workers and older people - b) endorses the clinical governance framework - c) monitors the safety and quality of clinical systems and performance. - 5.1.2 The provider implements the clinical governance framework as part of corporate governance, to drive safety and quality improvement. - 5.1.3 The provider implements processes to ensure workers providing clinical care are qualified, competent and work within their defined scope of practice or role. - 5.1.4 The provider and health professionals agree on their respective roles, responsibilities and protocols for providing quality clinical care. - 5.1.5 The provider works towards implementing a digital clinical information system that: - a) integrates clinical information into nationally agreed digital health and aged care records - b) supports interoperability using established national Healthcare Identifiers, terminology and digital health standards - c) has processes for workers and others to access information in compliance with legislative requirements.